Clearing trees and vegetation on private property

 As more land is developed, we must all take steps to protect the natural areas koalas rely on.

-To learn more on how to reduce impacts during development, read the Koala-sensitive design guideline.
+To learn more about how to reduce impacts during development, read the Koala-sensitive design guideline.
 It supports compliance with Queensland’s environmental planning policies.
 It also offers practical solutions for creating koala-friendly landscapes.